icepaq/icepaq/README.md

 __In the Past__

-🩹 I previously interned in health tech where I fixed inconsistencies in how data is handled in the Canadian healthcare system.
+🩹 I interned in health tech where I fixed inconsistencies in how data is handled in the Canadian healthcare system.

 📈 After that, I worked on a staking startup.
 The goal was to allow anyone regardless of technical skill to stake their crypto assets.